antonTan96/r2auto_nav_CDE2310/mech_doc/mech_doc.md

 ---

-## Suggested Additional Details (Optional)
+## Suggested Additional Details
-- Troubleshooting tips for common mechanical or wiring issues.
+- Common issue face is the DC-DC converter wire disconnecting from the OpenCR board which required the disassembly of the entire TurtleBot
+- Ensure all wires are secured down

 ---

-For further support or inquiries, please contact the project team or refer to the provided project documentation.
+For further support or inquiries, please contact CDE2310 Group 3 AY24/25 or refer to the provided project documentation.
 ```